 The phrase “I have nothing to wear” is common enough, but wedding season makes people shout it from the rooftops.
-If you’re in your twenties, you may have at least one ceremony per weekend this summer.
+If you’re in your twenties or thirties, you may have at least one ceremony per weekend during the wedding season.
 Some will be casual, others will be semi-formal, and dress codes are always a possibility.
 What are the rules of wedding guest attire?
 How can we make it through without maxing out every credit card?
-Here are my top do’s and don’ts when considering what to wear.
+Here are our top do’s and don’ts when considering what to wear.

 The 15 Do’s and Don’ts of Wedding Guest Attire:

 The attire you wear to a beach will (obviously) be much different than the outfit you rock at a ritzy hotel.
-Consult the dress code provided, but use common sense when it’s time to decide between flip flops and heels.
+Consult the dress code provided, but use common sense when it’s time to decide between sandals and heels.

 Make sure you know the couple’s color palette.
 The invitation should give you some insight, but it doesn’t hurt to ask a member of the wedding party.
 You don’t want to be mistaken for a bridesmaid or groomsman, right?